shuvamtracker/Machine-Learning-Project/README.md

 os-Made new column os from OpSys and divided all the laptops into three categories based on operating system<br>

 # Data Preprocessing
 There are a few columns which are categorical here but they actually contain numerical values.So we need to convert few categorical columns to numerical columns.
-These are ScreenResolution,Cpu,Memory,Gpu,OpSys.
+These are ppi,Cpu,HDD,SSD,TouchScreen.

 # Exploratory Data Analysis